gretarmark/gretarmark.github.io/_posts/2023-12-20-CandC++-Functions1.md

 There are two parameter passing methods in C and three methods in C++:

 1. **Pass by value (C/C++):** The actual value of the variable is passed to the function.
-2. **Pass by address (C/C++):** The memory address of the variable æis passed to the function.
+2. **Pass by address (C/C++):** The memory address of the variable is passed to the function.
 3. **Pass by reference (only in C++):** A reference to the variable is passed to the function.

 ---

 ## Pass by Value
-When the code below is executed, the output is as follows:
+When code 1 below is executed, the output is as follows:

 * a1 = 15
 * b1 = 15